 Bernie lives in a hotel in the Midwest, managed by his parents.
 Suffice it to say trouble frequently checks in.

 by E.W.
 Hildick

-The only series contributor Philip Eagle ever liked.
-"They came out in the seventies-eighties and the first was called The Nose Knows," says Phil.
-"It was the basic gang situation, but unlike the usual kids-beat-Nazi-spies stuff the whole thing used detective-story plot lines on things that might actually happen in a kid's life, and made it really matter to the reader.
-There were also some deliberate nods to Ed McBain and Raymond Chandler, and what I now recognise to be an extended parody of John Dickson Carr's supernatural-crime tales."
+The only series our pal Philip Eagle ever liked.
+“They came out in the seventies-eighties and the first was called The Nose Knows,” says Phil.
+“It was the basic gang situation, but unlike the usual kids-beat-Nazi-spies stuff the whole thing used detective-story plot lines on things that might actually happen in a kid’s life, and made it really matter to the reader.
+There were also some deliberate nods to Ed McBain and Raymond Chandler, and what I now recognise to be an extended parody of John Dickson Carr’s supernatural-crime tales.”

 - Sammy Keyes